Grivn/normalizejson/README.md

 #### Template

-To normalize the values in JSON document, you should create a template to state the function to use.
+To normalize the values in JSON document, you should create a `template` to state the function to use.

+- Attention Please

+	If you have initiated a provider with both key-option and data-option, we will normalize the key at first.

+	It means that we will take the normalized key to find the value to process and the `FormatFunc` to invoke.

+	So that, you should define the `template` with the expected key after the normalization.

-For example, to normalize [input.json](example/input.json) towards [output.json](example/output.json), you should create a template file [config.json](example/config.json).
+For example, the `provider`'s options have been initiated according to example in the previous part.
+To normalize [input.json](example/input.json) to [output.json](example/output.json), you should create a template file [config.json](example/config.json).
+Here, we should convert the JSON key from camel-case to snake-case and format the values to the expected data type, such as `int64` to `string`.

 input.json